-10 The Applicant intends to engage relevant organized labor when the Project is closer to construction.
+&lt;sup>11 The Applicant intends to engage relevant organized labor when the Project is closer to construction.
 Any formal arrangement cannot be made until a Balance of Plant contractor has been selected to build the project.
 Various Balance of Plant contractors have pre-existing relationships with organized labor, so there is not a one-size-fits-all approach that could be committed to today.
 However, the Applicant is anticipating utilizing organized labor and this is reflected in the workforce estimates presented in this section.
 The Applicant reserves the right to not utilize organized labor.

-would employ an average of 300 workers over the 11-month construction period.
+For the purposes of analysis, Phase 1 is assumed to consist of 650 MW of generation capacity, with 350 MW generated via wind and 300 MWac (megawatts output as alternating current) generated via solar.
+Construction is estimated to take place over an 11-month period with commercial operation beginning at the end of November (Table 2.15-2).
+On-site activities would employ an average of 300 workers over the 11-month construction period.
 Viewed by month, on-site employment would range from a low of 26 workers in November to 467 workers in May and June (Figure 2.15-1).